loading spinner

 Windjammer Angelique

-Activity note: On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.
+Activity note: Walking and other activities during possible shore excursion dependent on time and location.
+On any given day during this cruise, the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.

-Morning: Leisurely morning sipping coffee or hot cocoa and swimming off the boat.
+Morning: A leisurely morning sipping coffee or hot cocoa and swimming off the boat.
 When we get underway, be part of the crew!
-You'll have the opportunity to help raise the anchor, haul sail, steer the boat, polish brass, and help with other crew duties, maybe even a lesson from the chef.
-Activities include knot tying, looking for wildlife, naming parts of the boat and other environmental education games.
-(On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)
+We’ll have the opportunity to help raise the anchor, haul sail, steer the boat, polish brass, and help with other crew duties.
+Activities include knot tying, looking for wildlife, naming parts of the boat, and other environmental education games.

 Afternoon: Sailing, photo journaling, and anchoring one last time.
-Learn more about Maine activity.
+We’ll learn more about Maine with an activity.
 Depending on where we anchor, there may be another opportunity for a shore excursion.
-(On any given day during this cruise the itinerary is subject to change depending on the winds, tides, the fog, other weather and exciting opportunities that present themselves.)

-Evening: After dinner, help make homemade ice cream for dessert!
-Then it's movie night!
-A sailing film, of course.
-On the last night, relax, enjoy shipmates, make music, play games, and star gaze.
+Evening: After dinner, we’ll help make homemade ice cream for dessert!
+Then it’s movie night!
+We’ll watch a sailing film, of course.
+On the last night, relax, enjoy the company of fellow shipmates, make music, play games, and stargaze.
+Prepare for disembarkment and departure in the morning.

 DAY